CMSgov/beneficiary-fhir-data/ops/ansible/playbooks-healthapt/README.md

 ### Python

-This project requires Python 2.7.
-It can be installed as follows on Ubuntu:
+This project requires Python 3.7.
+It can be installed as follows on MacOS (via Homebrew):

-    $ sudo apt-get install python

-Or on Cygwin:

-    $ apt-cyg install python
+    $ brew install python

-### virtualenv
+### pipenv

-This project has some dependencies that have to be installed via `pip` (as opposed to `apt-get`).
-Accordingly, it's strongly recommended that you make use of a [Python virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to manage those dependencies.
+This project has some Python dependencies that have to be installed.
+We use the `pipenv` tool to install and manage those dependencies in a segregated virtual environment (so that this project's dependencies don't conflict with dependencies from other projects).

-If it isn't already installed, install the `virtualenv` package and the development tools that will be needed to build the Python packages we'll be grabbing.
-On Ubuntu, this is best done via:
+If it isn't already installed, install the `pipenv` package and the development tools that will be needed to build the Python packages we'll be grabbing.
+On MacOs, this is best done via:

-    $ sudo apt-get install python-virtualenv
-    $ sudo apt-get install build-essentials

-Or on Cygwin:

-    $ apt-cyg install python-setuptools
-    $ python -m ensurepip
-    $ pip install virtualenv
-    $ apt-cyg install python-devel libpq-devel gcc-g++
+    $ brew install pipenv

-Next, create a virtual environment for this project and install the project's dependencies into it:
+Next, initialize `pipenv` for this project:

-    $ cd bluebutton-ansible-playbooks-data.git
+    $ cd ops/ansible/playbooks-healthapt
-    $ virtualenv -p /usr/bin/python2.7 venv
-    $ source venv/bin/activate
-    $ pip install --upgrade setuptools
-    $ pip install --requirement requirements.txt
+    $ pipenv install --three

-The `source` command above will need to be run every time you open a new terminal to work on this project.

-Be sure to update the `requirements.frozen.txt` file after `pip install`ing a new dependency for this project:

-    $ pip freeze > requirements.frozen.txt

-### Cygwin SSL: GDIT Employees

-Many organizations use an intercepting HTTP/S proxy to inspect all traffic over their networks.
-GDIT is one such organization, and so if you are attempting to use Cygwin on such a system, you will first need to do the following:

-1. Export the proxy CA certificate using Chrome:
-    a.
-Open Chrome.
-    b.
-Browse to a site that gets intercepted by the proxy.
-For example: <https://galaxy.ansible.com/>
-    c.
-Click the SSL lock icon in the address bar and select **Certificate**.
-    d.
-Switch to the **Certification Path** tab
-    e.
-Export the "HQ100" certificate:
-        1. Select the root entry (i.e. "HQ100-ROOTCA") and click **View Certificate**.
-        2. Switch to the **Details** tab and click **Copy to File...**.
-        3. In the **Certificate Export Wizard**...
-            a.
-Click **Next** to proceed to the **Export File Format** screen.
-            b.
-Select **Base-64 encoded X.509** and click **Next** to proceed to the **File to Export** screen.
-            c.
-Save the file as `Downloads\gdit-mitm-ca-certificate-hq100.cer` and click **Next**.
-            d.
-Click **Finish** and then click **OK** however many times to get back to the **Certification Path** dialog.
-    e.
-Export the "HQ200" certificate:
-        1. Select the second entry (i.e. "n-HQ200-CAISS01") and click **View Certificate**.
-        2. Switch to the **Details** tab and click **Copy to File...**.
-        3. In the **Certificate Export Wizard**...
-            a.
-Click **Next** to proceed to the **Export File Format** screen.
-            b.
-Select **Base-64 encoded X.509** and click **Next** to proceed to the **File to Export** screen.
-            c.
-Save the file as `Downloads\gdit-mitm-ca-certificate-hq200.cer` and click **Next**.
-            d.
-Click **Finish** and then click **OK** however many times to close all those dialogs.
-2. Import the proxy CA certificate into Cygwin:
-    a.
-Open a Cygwin terminal.
-    b.
-Run the following:

-        ```
-        $ cp /cygdrive/c/Users/<your-username>/Downloads/gdit-mitm-ca-certificate-*.cer /etc/pki/ca-trust/source/anchors/
-        $ update-ca-trust
-        ```

-That should do it.
+When you want to run something that requires the Python dependencies, prefix the command with `pipenv run`.

+You can add, update, etc. the project's Python dependencies by editing the `Pipfile` in this directory and using `pipenv`, as documented here: <https://docs.pipenv.org/en/latest/>.

 ### Ansible Roles

 Run the following command to download and install the roles required by this project into `~/.ansible/roles/`:

-    $ ansible-galaxy remove karlmdavis.bluebutton_data_pipeline \
-        && ansible-galaxy remove karlmdavis.bluebutton_data_server \
-        && ansible-galaxy install -r install_roles.yml
+    $ pipenv run ansible-galaxy install --force --role-file=install_roles.yml

 ### Ansible Vault Password